 Neighborhood Traffic Calming

 The goal of Cleveland Heights’ Neighborhood Traffic Calming Program is to reduce excessive speeding and/or traffic volumes on local and collector streets (the streets that connect local roads with arteries).
 The process for including streets in the program must be initiated by neighborhood residents, not the City.
-Residents should be advised that some requests and subsequent studies may not result in the recommendation of traffic calming measures.
-Additionally, traffic calming measures may be limited based on funding availability.
+Residents should be advised that a request may not ultimately result in the recommendation of traffic calming or speed reduction measures.
+Additionally, the implementation and timing of traffic calming measures may be limited based on funding availability.

 How are streets approved for traffic calming?

-Complete a petition requesting a traffic study.
+Complete a petition requesting a traffic calming study.
 Only residents along the portion of the street for which traffic calming is being sought may sign.
-To be valid, the petition must include signatures from no less than 50% of the homes or apartments located on property along the affected portion of the street (only one signature per household will be counted).
+To be valid, the petition must include signatures from no less than 50% of the homes and/or apartments located on property along the affected portion of the street (only one signature per household/apartment will be counted).
+Staff will review the petition.
+If determined by staff to be a qualified petition, staff will notify the petitioner and forward it to Step 2.

 - Traffic Calming Petition (PDF)